genGit963/RV_JS/6. Ecosystem JS/2. Builds Tools/2_babel_transplier.md

 ### What are Babel Presets?

-Presets are collections of Babel plugins that allow you to easily configure the level of transpilation you need.
+`Presets` are <i>**collections of Babel plugins that allow you to easily configure the level of transpilation you need**</i>.
 For example, the `@babel/preset-env` preset can be used to automatically include the necessary plugins to transpile modern JavaScript.

 ### Commonly Used Presets